 So the question you may be asking yourself is, “How long does it take to become a CMA?”
 Great question.

 Becoming a CMA requires time and dedication.
-Candidates must earn a 3-4 year bachelor’s degree and acquire two consecutive years of relevant work experience.
+CMA certification requirements include a 3-4 year bachelor’s degree and acquiring two consecutive years of relevant work experience.

 Whether you earn your work experience before or after taking the exam does not matter; however, you cannot become a CMA without passing the CMA exam.

-The CMA exam is comprised of two parts, which are made up of 100 multiple choice questions and 2 essay scenarios.
+The CMA exam consists of two parts, which are made up of 100 multiple choice questions and 2 essay scenarios.
 You can sign up to take the test on one of the several CMA exam dates that are scheduled each year.

 So how hard is the CMA exam?
 Unfortunately, it’s certainly not an easy test.

-Sadly the pass rates for the CMA exam are quite low.
-The global average pass rate for Part 1 is 40% and 50% for Part 2.
+The global pass rate for the CMA exam in 2020 was 45% for both parts.
 While slightly discouraging to some, with the right CMA review course, you can absolutely pass the CMA exam on your first try.

 Deciding whether or not to take the plunge and become a CMA is a personal decision.
 One that is based on your individual preferences and desire to advance in your accounting career to executive roles.

-For many, it is the chance to develop unique financial and strategic management accounting skills, to earn a respectable salary, and to have access to new and exciting career opportunities.
+For many, it is the chance to develop unique financial and strategic management accounting skills, earn a respectable salary, and gain access to new and exciting career opportunities.

 Interested in learning even more about what the CMA certification is, and why it’s right for you?